 - Applications must be submitted by November 1.

 *Limited Submission* The Sloan Research Fellowships seek to stimulate fundamental research by early-career scientists and scholars of outstanding promise.
 These two-year fellowships are awarded yearly to 126 researchers in recognition of distinguished performance and a unique potential to make substantial contributions to their field.
 The fellowships support early-career faculty members’ original research and education related to science, technology, mathematics and economics.

-- Cornell candidates must first speak with their department Chair if they wish to be nominated.
-Once department approval is obtained.
+- Cornell may nominate up to 3 faculty per department.
+Candidates must speak with their department Chair if they wish to be nominated.

 - Nominations open in summer and must be submitted by mid-September.

 Pamela Chang, Antonio Fernandez-Ruiz, Daniel Halpern-Leistner, Peter McMahon - 2022

 Rachit Agarwal, Sasha Rush, Katherine Tschida, Madeleine Udell - 2021